dolfolife/dolfolife/user-manual/README.md

 ### What I am working on right now

-- I am working with VMware to bring the function programing model into the serverless offering they offer and into the Knative ecosystem.
+- I am working with VMware to bring the functional programming model into the serverless offering they offer and into the Knative ecosystem.
 - I am thinking to start my blog and write about teams, software design, and cooking.
-- My goal is to bring reactive programing into the portfolio of paradigms people use to build their applications.
+- My goal is to bring reactive programming into the portfolio of paradigms people use to build their applications.

 ## If I were an animated Gif/meme/animal/song, I would be